sealenn/IssueHack-Recoded/README.md

-# [IssueHack Recoded]
+# Issue's-Hack Recode

-## Warning!
+This Hack is built strictly for **educational purposes and not support any type of cheating in game*

-This project is purely for **educational and research purposes**.
+* **I don't support or condone cheating* in games.
+This project wasn't made to ruin fair gameplay fun

-* **I don’t support or encourage cheating.**
+* For me, it’s all about **diving deep into game mechanics*.
+I wanted to see how Unity-based games like Granny 2 Look
-* My goal is simply to **dive deeper into game development and cybersecurity**.
-I'm using tools like **UnityExplorer** to look under the hood, understand how games are structured, and see how vulnerabilities work in Unity-based games like Granny 2 Enchanted.
+* Yes, this project includes a custom non-offical in-game console interface that gives you unfair gameplay and thing's.
+However, this was developed purely for short fun, not for serious use.
+As a hands-on way to test game, experiment with UnityExplorer, and see what i can do with all of that
-* Please use this responsibly.
-The code and findings here are meant for learning, not for exploitation.
+* use this responsibly.
+I am not responsible for how you use this code or any consequences that come from it.
 ---

-This repository is my personal sandbox for exploring **Granny : Chapter Two by OmGi**.
-Instead of just playing, I wanted to see how the game functions from the inside.
+Credits goes to OmGi for Granny : Chapter Two Enchanted.